 Two or more persons acting together as a consortium for the purposes of any PQ, EPQ, QTT, ITT or BAFO Submission to Ofgem in accordance with the Tender Regulations.
+This includes both equity and non-equity consortium members.

 Confidentiality Agreement